-Future plans of the center
+Future plans of the Centre

-Establishment of sea/ marine food processing centre by 2017.
-India is seafood industry has become one of the leading suppliers of quality seafood to all the major markets of the world.
-India has world class seafood processing plants that follow quality control regimes complaint to stringent international regulatory requirements.The export earnings in 2013 -14 had reached an all time high of US $ 5 billion (about Rs 30213 crore).
+India's seafood industry has become one of the leading suppliers of quality seafood to all the major markets of the world.
+India has world class seafood processing plants that follow quality control regimes compliant to stringent international regulatory requirements.The export earnings in 2013 -14 had reached an all time high of US $ 5 billion (about Rs 30213 crore).

-With the growing demand for Indian seafood products across the world, the dynamics of the sea food business in India is changing fast.
+With the growing demand for Indian seafood products across the world, the dynamics of the sea food business in India are changing fast.
 There is a tremendous growth in the resources and infrastructure of the Indian seafood industry today.

-There is a huge scope for investments in marine fish processing sector, cold storages and export of coastal fish for the private sector as it holds vast, untapped marine resources with a great export potential.
+There is a huge scope for investments in marine fish processing sector, cold storages and export of coastal fish for the private sector, as it holds vast, untapped marine resources with a great export potential.

-The primary objective of the MFPS is to provide modern infrastructure facilities for the food processing along the value chain from the farm to the market.
+The primary objective of the MFPS is to provide modern infrastructure facilities for food processing along the value chain from the farm to the market.
 It will include creation of processing infrastructure near the farm, transportation, logistics and centralized processing centers.
 The main feature of the scheme is a cluster based approach.
-The scheme is demand driven, and will facilitates food processing units to meet environmental and safety standards.
+The scheme is demand driven, and will facilitate food processing units to meet environmental and safety standards.

 The expected outcome is increased realization for farmers, creation of high quality processing infrastructure, reduction in wastage, capacity building of producers and processors and creation of an efficient supply chain along with significant direct and indirect employment .

-Collaboration with national institutes like NIFTEM in 2016.
+Collaboration with national institutes like NIFTEM in 2016:

-GITAM would soon enter into MOU with NIFTEM to encourage research innovations through collaborative efforts in the areas of post harvest technology and value addition with special emphasis on food products.
+GITAM would soon enter into MOU with NIFTEM to encourage research innovations through collaborative efforts in the areas of postharvest technology and value addition with special emphasis on food products.

-Starting fruit and vegetable processing industry by 2017.
+Starting fruit and vegetable processing industry by 2017:

 The equipment granted by MOFPI and GITAM has enabled us to start a small scale industry which will be in operation soon.
-Farmers, rural women and unemployed youth will be trained in processing various vegetable and fruits.
+Farmers, rural women and unemployed youth will be trained in processing various vegetables and fruits.
 Training would be free of cost.
 GITAM University is working with three NGOs who would assist us in the said training.

-Starting a cashew processing industry
+Starting a cashew processing industry:

-Access will be provided soon to the rural tribes to process cashew nuts produced in rural areas.
+Access will be provided soon to the rural tribes to process cashewnuts produced in rural areas.
 This value addition would generate immense opportunity to enhance their income.

-International collaboration with Ohio state University 2017
+International collaboration with Ohio State University by 2017:

-We intend to explore collaboration with the department of food science and technology at Ohio state University, Columbus, Ohio, USA.
+We intend to explore collaboration with the department of food science and technology at Ohio State University, Columbus, Ohio, USA.

-Professor V.M.Bala Subramanian, a food engineer at the university has developed a high pressure non thermal food processing technology for preserving juices.
+Professor V.M.Bala Subramanian, a food engineer at the university has developed a high pressure nonthermal food processing technology for preserving juices.

-Creation of food processing incubation centre 2017
+Creation of food processing incubation centre by 2017:

-For student entrepreneurs who would be mentored and encouraged to develop new startups.
+This is meant for student entrepreneurs who would be mentored and encouraged to develop new startups.

 Village adoption by 2020